187ram/187ram.github.io/README.md

 **B.Tech in Computer Science & Engineering**
 *JSS Academy of Technical Education, Noida*
 *Aug '13 — Jun '17*
-GPA: 6.5 | Active member of the Nibble Computer Society
+CGPA: 6.5 | Active member of the Nibble Computer Society

 ### ⚡ Fun Fact
 I have a passion for mathematics and enjoy diving into complex problems.
 In my free time, I love reading books, watching movies, and exploring new technologies.
 I thrive on learning and continuously seek out new challenges to grow both personally and professionally.